Predicting Localized Primordial Star Formation with Deep Convolutional Neural Networks

 The skips in IUNet allow more efficient back-propagation and allow information to flow directly from encoding branch to decoding branch, potentially reducing the size of the training set required to attain a robust and generalizable model~\citep{ronneburger2015}.
 The skip connections may also have a detrimental effect here though, as star formation is highly correlated to peaks in the density field, so the entire network may be skipped with predictions being made directly from the input fields.
 As seen in \cite{zhang2019}, to reduce the direct communication from the input fields to the final prediction, we removed the top most skip connection to force processing at deeper layers of the network.
 The IB architecture has several different sizes of convolutional filters ($K = 1^3, 3^3, 5^3$), which can give sensitivity to different scales of features in the data, e.g., 100 pc scale infalling gas toward a density peak 1-10 pc in radius.
-IBs have the design to be sensitive to both of those scales of features that will be important in predicting star formation.
+We hypothesize that this multi-scale sensitivity from IBs is likely why IUNet outperformed our standard U-net architechture early on.

-Although $S2$ minimizes cross-entropy loss for training, we also calculate the intersection over union ($IoU$) metric judge the quality of the $S2$ voxel-wise prediction.
+Although $S2$ minimizes cross-entropy loss for training, we also calculate the intersection over union ($IoU$) metric to judge the quality of the $S2$ voxel-wise predictions.
 If $P_t$ is the set of positive predicted voxels, and $P_{T}$ is the set of ground truth (GT) positive voxels, the $IoU$ is given by

 With this representation, $IoU = 0$ is a pefect prediction with no false negatives or false positives.